 Luckily my father encouraged me and got me a pass to the big library of the local monastery.
 It was like heaven.
-I still remember the musty smell of old books and collections of magazines with titles like: The good Roman Catholic family and Libelle.
+I still remember the musty smell of old books and magazines with titles like The good Roman Catholic family and Libelle.
 The latter being a ladies’ journal, I do not know what on earth it was doing in the monastery library.
 My favourite books were the complete set of Dickens stories, all in leather with the original drawings.
 I even read an Encyclopaedia, which in those days only consisted of 6 volumes.
 When I tell this to my sons, they look at me with great pity.

-At the age of thirteen I started my Diaries and only stopped in my mid-thirties , when I enrolled in a Creative writing Course in England.
+At the age of thirteen, I started my Diaries and only stopped in my mid-thirties when I enrolled in a Creative writing Course in England.
 It was one of the best courses I ever followed.
-The students of that class enjoyed each company and that of the teacher so much that they started a reading circle the following year.
-Actually thinking about the techniques of writing made it a lot more daunting than I thought it was.
-Since then I have written some short stories and poems, and made a start with a few novels, but never got further than chapter one.
+The students of that class enjoyed each others’ company, and the teacher’s so much that they started a reading circle the following year.
+Actually, thinking about writing techniques made it a lot more daunting than I thought it was.
+Since then, I have written some short stories and poems and made a start with a few novels, but never got further than chapter one.

-When I was twenty-one my father went into a coma after a massive stroke.
+When I was twenty-one, my father went into a coma after a massive stroke.
 I turned a new leaf, had a permanent job and tried to support my mother raising my youngest brother.
-Because of the age difference and my mother already having had the pleasure of raising 3 children, she left his care for a great part to me since he was born.
-Until today, although he is a father of two himself now, I still feel more like his adopted mum, than his sister.
+Because of the age difference and my mother already having had the pleasure of raising 3 children, she left his care for a great part to me.
+Although he is a father of two now, I still feel more like his adopted mum than his sister.

-Soon after that I got married and started a family of my own.
+Soon after that, I got married and started a family of my own.

 The books I like to read now are either historical novels or science-fiction and fantasy.
-When younger I preferred books about feminism or real life stories.
-Maybe now I am getting older I am more in need of escapism, either to the future or to the past.
+When younger, I preferred books about feminism or real-life stories.
+Maybe now I am getting older, I am more in need of escapism, either to the future or to the past.